qlourenco/rock_paper_scissors/README.md

 # rock_paper_scissors

-Rock_Paper_Scissors is Backend_Recruiting_test for the compagny Skeepers.
+Rock_Paper_Scissors is a Backend Recruiting test for the compagny Skeepers.
 For this exercice, I use Ruby

 ## Mission